Illinois Rideshare Insurance Requirements (2026 Guide for Uber & Lyft Drivers)

 This guide explains Illinois rideshare insurance requirements, how coverage works while driving for Uber or Lyft, and what drivers need to know before getting on the road.

-For a full overview of Illinois rideshare insurance topics, visit our hub page: Illinois rideshare insurance guide.
+For a full overview of Illinois rideshare insurance topics, visit: Illinois rideshare insurance guide.

 Does Illinois Require Special Insurance for Rideshare Drivers?